-The Darden Sands Family Grounds is accessible to students seven days a week from 7:30 a.m.- 10:00 p.m.
+The Darden Sands Family Grounds is accessible to students Monday to Friday from 7:00 a.m.- 10:30 p.m and Saturday to Sunday from 7:00 a.m. - 10:00 p.m.

-Business hours are 8:30 a.m.-5:00 p.m.
+Business hours are 8:30 a.m.- 5:00 p.m.

 The Darden Sands Family Grounds space is secured during all academic programs, including weekend residencies.
-Staff and students must use their "Kastle Card" to access the building elevators and classroom facility.
+Staff and students must use their "Kastle Card" or Kastle Prescence app to access the building elevators and suite.
 The facility will only be open with no restricted access during external events or when non-UVA external groups are on-site.